You shouldn’t need this many tools to run an online business.

 You can use graphic design tools to create complementary graphics for your free content as well, such as for lead magnets or social media posts.

-So while graphic design isn’t absolutely necessary, it can help to both emphasize your written and video content and make your content stand out.
+Sure, graphic design isn’t absolutely necessary, but it can help to both emphasize your written and video content and make your content stand out.

 And since standing out is necessary, they’re worth the investment.